HOLMESsamuel/best-price-webscraping/README.md

-# best-price-webscraping
+# train-webscraping
-A python webscraping program to find the best price of a product on different websites.
+A python webscraping program to search for a free train on sncf's website.